 - Training

 - Required reading/briefings

 - Prejob meetings

 - Permits

 - Plan-of-the-day/prejob briefings

 - AHAs

-- Radiological work permits (RWPs)
+- RWPs

 - Signs and postings

 The project team will strictly adhere to the requirements established in approved contractor performance documents and work controls at all times.
 If a performance document or work control cannot be followed or clearly interpreted, the task will not be performed until a clear and operable document can be provided for the performance of the work.